benaus187/benaus187-intern-repo/Onboarding-task/2.Set-up-tools/terminal_knowledge.md

 # Terminal Knowledge

 1. Which terminal client did you choose?
 Why?
     On my Mac, I use iTerm2 (Zsh). iTerm2 is more capable and configurable than the conventional Terminal program.
-It helps such features as div window, inline serach, and excellent theme/font manipulations that facilitate the development process and make it more pleasing to the eye.
+It helps such features as div window, inline search, and excellent theme/font manipulations that facilitate the development process and make it more pleasing to the eye.
 2. What customizations ( if any ) did you make?
     I made the following customizations:
     - Switched to the agnoster theme in my .zshrc file:
     Command : ZSH_THEME="agnoster"
-    - Installed Powerline fonts so that the agnoster theme display correctly Command : git clone https://github.com/powerline/fonts.git --depth=1 cd fonts
+    - Installed Powerline fonts so that the agnoster theme display correctly Command : git clone <https://github.com/powerline/fonts.git> --depth=1 cd fonts
             ./install.sh
             cd ..